 At K9 Carts, we’ve made it our mission to help pets struggling with mobility issues.
 Paralysis is one such issue that can drastically affect a pet’s daily activities.
 Some pet parents view paralysis as a tipping of the scales, a point at which their dog can no longer enjoy life.
 But that isn’t necessarily true.
 So, what is the truth?
 Can a paralyzed dog live a happy life?

 The short answer—it depends on the dog’s individual condition and unique health needs.
 Overall, it’s very possible for a paralyzed or partially paralyzed dog to continue to live a full, happy life.
-Mobility aids like wheelchairs for paralyzed dogs and handheld slings can allow canines to regain mobility, improving their mood, returning their independence, and ultimately giving them a new lease on life!
+Mobility aids like dog wheel chairs and handheld slings can allow paralyzed canines to regain mobility, improving their mood, returning their independence, and ultimately giving them a new lease on life!
 Let’s dive deeper into the potential quality of life of paralyzed dogs.

 Causes and Severity of Paralysis in Dogs